lsst-sitcom/sitcomtn-003/index.rst

 The optical sensitivity matrix (senM) is derived using the Zemax optical model.
 Therefore, everything about the senM follows the ZCS.
 We were able to close the simulation loop with PhoSim, because we made PhoSim consistent with Zemax.
-With the actual hardware, we will need to convert all commands returned the AOS control into the proper CS of each component before they are applied.
+With the actual hardware, we will need to convert all commands returned by the AOS control into the proper CS of each component before they are applied.

 .. note::

     Note that we apply the decenters and tilts in Zemax via ``Coordinate Breaks``.
 Mathematically the order of decenters and tilts matter.
 In Zemax, there is a ``order flag``.
 When it is set to 0, Zemax does the decenters first, then x-tilt, y-tilt, z-rotation.
 When the ``order flag`` is set to 1, Zemax does these in exact opposite order, so that users can easily go back to the original CS :cite:`Zemax13manual`.
-However, in the AOS context, we don't really care about these because the tilts are always small enough for the order not to make a difference.
-If this is not true, then the basic approach of taking the decenters and tilts of the hexapods as independent variable in the AOS control wouldn't be correct.
+However, in the AOS context, we don't really care about these because the tilts are always small enough (on the arc second level) for the order not to make a difference.
+If this is not true, then the basic approach of taking the decenters and tilts of the hexapods as independent variables in the AOS control wouldn't be correct.

 ####
 M1M3